mauroservienti/milestone.github.io/_posts/do-I-still-need-a-smartwatch.md

 I use the Forerunner for a similar job.
 When swimming, I follow a workout made of lengths, pauses, drills, and some drowning too ;-)
 Until last year, the Forerunner was a handy companion.
 I preload workouts to the device and follow them in the pool.

 This year I changed the pool where I go swimming, and in this pool, there are workouts available for free.
 They are printed, and plastic coated.
-Swimmers can bring them in the water, and the plastic coat, when wet sticks well to the wall.
+Swimmers can bring them in the water and the plastic coat sticks well to the wall when wet.

-At the same time, all decent polls have one of these "clocks":
+At the same time, all decent pools have one of these "clocks":

 ![pool clock](image to add)